siteservices/libui.sh/share/doc/libui-dictionary.md

 Quiet
 ```

-### RecordClose (man libuiFileRecord.sh) - Close descriptor opened by RecordOpen.
+### RecordClose (man libuiFileRecord.sh) - Close file IDs opened by RecordOpen.

-Closes a file descriptor that was previously opened using the RecordOpen
+Closes a file ID that was previously opened using the RecordOpen command.
+The
-command.
-The library will automatically close any open file descriptors when the
+library will automatically close any open file ID when the Exit command is used
-Exit command is used to exit the script.
-The library uses shorthand flags -1
+to exit the script.
+The library uses shorthand flags -1 through **-9** when
-through **-9** when accessing the file descriptors in a libui library command.
+accessing the file ID in a libui library command.
+Please note that the **-0** file
-Please note that the **-0** file descriptor flag is a reserved flag for library use
+ID flag is a reserved flag for library use only.
+It is also possible to close
-only.
-It is also possible to close using the file path.
-Note: Uses the same
-parameters as the Close command.
+using the file path.
+Note: Uses the same parameters as the Close command.

 * **-1..-9** - file id